Khaja-DataBiz/Coffee_Shop_Sales_Dashboard/README.md

 - Incorporating predictive analytics for sales forecasting.
 - Developing an automated data refresh process for live updates.

 ## 👥 Contact Information
 For questions, feedback, or suggestions, please reach out to me via:

-## 👥 Contact Information
-For questions, feedback, or suggestions, please reach out to me via: